iltommi/qdb-documentation/source/faq.rst

 Where are you located?
 ======================

 We are located in Paris, France.
-We offer worldwide off-site and on-site consulting.